dfalty/holistiplan/playwright/bug-report.md

 Unable to find reproduction steps.

 **Severity Assessment**: High.
 This could be a serious data bug that could confuse users and suggest system instability or data loss.
 The fact that it's intermittent makes it harder to debug but no less important to fix.
+These types of state management issues can become a real headache.
+It probably has something to do with a sync problem between the frontend and the backend.

 **Status**: Open